nabilah-h-s/NSL/Clean Code/README.md

 - **Consistency**
 consistency should be maintained. for example :
-<br>This is a bad practice which don't maintain any consistency in spacing before and after braces, operator or variables-
+<br>Not maintaining any consistency in spacing before and after braces, operator or variables are bad practices.<br>
+	Not Recommended:

 	    if(point>target) {
 	    	 increaseLevel( );